askjohngeorge/video-transcription-tool/README.md

 - `--model`: Whisper model to use (default: "base")
 - `--save-video`: Path to save the downloaded video (URL mode only)
 - `--save-transcript`: Path to save the transcription text
+- `--interval`: Minimum interval in seconds between timestamps (default: 30.0)
+- `--all-segments`: Show timestamps for all segments instead of using intervals

 ## Requirements